 - Independence: Medium 6/10

-The mature Ocicat is a large cat with a powerful, smooth semi-foreign body of strong muscle covered in a short, tight spotted coat.
-Their large almond-shaped eyes are angled a little adding to the Ocicat’s exotic look.
+The mature Ocicat is a large cat with a powerful, smooth semi-foreign body with strong muscles covered in a short, tight spotted coat.
+They have large almond-shaped eyes angled a little adding to the Ocicat’s exotic look.
+Their ears are alert, moderately large, and often with tufts.
 Their medium legs have a solid feel to them to support the agile, athletic body.

-The Ocicat may appear wild, but this cat breed is loyal and dedicated to their family.
-They are self-assured and welcoming to guests, keenly checking out the opportunity for a game or a lap to curl.
+The Ocicat may look wild, but it is unquestionably a loving feline companion that dedicates itself to its family.
+They are social, confident, and self-assured felines who are welcoming with guests, keenly looking for the opportunity for a game, some petting, or a lap to curl upon.

 Ocicats have a low maintenance coat.
-To keep it in a tiptop condition, you can run a rubber brush over their short and dense coat weekly to eliminate the dead hairs.
+To keep it in tip-top condition, you can run a rubber brush over their short and dense coat once a week to eliminate the dead hairs.
 Then, you can polish it with a chamois to add some sheen.

-If you decide to bathe your Ocicat, use a bronze-tone shampoo for chocolate, brown, and cinnamon spotted tabby cats; a pearl-tone shampoo for lilac, blue, and fawn cats; and a whitening shampoo for the silver Ocicats.
-These cat shampoos enhance the vivid tones of the cat’s coat.
+You don;t need to bathe your Ocicat unless they get particularly dirty, but doing so can help to enhance the vivid tones of the cat’s coat.
+Use a bronze-tone shampoo for chocolate, brown, and cinnamon spotted tabby cats; a pearl-tone shampoo for lilac, blue, and fawn cats; and a whitening shampoo for the silver Ocicats.

-Cats must get used to combs and brushes from an early age to avoid matted fur from the offset.
-A wide variety of cat combs and brushes are available on the market, depending on what works for you and your cat.
-You can start with a very soft brush that does not pull at fine kitten fur or damage their skin.
+All cats need to get used to combs and brushes from an early age to avoid matted fur from the offset.
+There's a wide variety of cat combs and brushes available on the market.
+Start with a very soft brush that does not pull at fine kitten fur or damage their skin.
 Each time you have finished brushing, give a small treat.
-If regular coat care does not cause any issues or problems for you or your cat, you can try more effective combs and brushes when they reach adult age.
+As your Ocicat kitten grows, you can try more effective combs and brushes for their adult fur.

-Daily dental hygiene is still best, but weekly brushing is considered okay.
-Brush their teeth to prevent periodontal disease.
-Trim their nails twice a month or when needed.
-Wipe their corners with a soft, damp cloth to eliminate any eye discharge for their almond-shaped eyes.
-Make sure to use a separate part of the damp cloth for each eye to avoid the risk of spreading any eye infection.
+For dental hygiene, brush their teeth at least once a week to prevent periodontal disease.
+You should also trim their nails twice a month or when needed, especially if they do not go outside.
+For their almond-shaped eyes, wipe their corners with a soft, damp cloth to eliminate any discharge.
+Use a separate part of the damp cloth for each eye to avoid spreading any infection.